iAmNathanJ/nj.codes/content/blog/use-menu-interactions/index.md

 }
 ```

 ## Conclusion
-Hooks are 🤯.
-React is already an increadibly useful library in that it allows us to express UI as a representation of state.
-It's a beautiful thing.
+React is already an increadibly useful library.
 Now, hooks give us the ability to define state, logic and behavior in separate, little functions that can be composed together in a way that is quite magical.
-I have no idea how it really works, but so far, I like it.
+So far, I like it.

 ---